 In order for us to allocate our resources wisely and fairly, we have enlisted the help of the Financial Aid for School Tuition (FAST) program by Independent School Management (ISM).
 ISM's FAST does not decide whether financial assistance will be given or how much to give.
 Rather, FAST provides a need-based financial aid analysis service.
 FAST provides the school with a report, which includes a recommendation of what a family should reasonably contribute toward tuition.
 All information from FAST is kept confidential.

 Please note that Sewickley Academy is not able to meet the full amount of the recommended contribution for every family.
 FAST assumes each member school will recalculate aid awards based on the school's particular aid policies, and such re-calculation is a routine part of the financial aid process.
 Applications are reviewed by the Academy's Financial Aid Committee which makes determinations on the level of aid a family qualifies for.
 The Office of Admission then notifies families of the Academy's financial aid offer.

 In addition to completing the FAST application, families are required to mail copies of their Federal 2015 1040, including all schedules, State 2015 Tax Return, and W-2's directly to ISM at the address listed below.

 Visit the FAST website.
 The application process is self-guided.
 You may navigate in and out of the program which allows you to partially complete an application and go back to it at another time.
 A helpline is available 24 hours a day by calling 1-877-326-FAST.
 If you do have questions, please call the FAST hotline, as Sewickley Academy will not be able to answer questions regarding the FAST application.

-After completing the online application, you are required to mail a signed copy of your 2014 Federal Tax Return, 2014 State Tax Return, all schedules, and W-2's to:
+After completing the online application, you are required to mail a copy of your 2015 Federal Tax Return, 2015 State Tax Return, all schedules, and W-2's to: